audreyfeldroy/cookiecutter-css/README.md

 * Go to https://travis-ci.org/profile, click [Sync now], and turn on the Travis CI hook for your repo.
-* Register your package with every supported package index.
+* Register your package with every supported package index: Component.io, Bower.